Trump grapples with 2024 questions amid GOP midterm letdown - Local News 8

 With key races still too early to call in Arizona and Nevada, and with Georgia heading to a Senate runoff, Trump entered Wednesday with few victories to tout and the possibility that they might soon be overshadowed by further losses.
 His chosen candidates for open Senate seats in Ohio and North Carolina prevailed, as did incumbent Republican Sen. Ron Johnson in Wisconsin.
 But he lost a critical Senate contest in Pennsylvania, where Mehmet Oz, whom he backed in the primary despite widespread concerns about his electability, was defeated by Democratic Lt.
 Gov. John Fetterman.
 In Michigan, Trump’s candidate in the governor’s race failed to unseat Gov. Gretchen Whitmer.
 And while Republicans still appear to be on track to capture a House majority, it is likely to be far slimmer than initially thought.

-“As powerful as Trump is in the Republican party, we learned that he cannot annoint anyone a winner.
+“As powerful as Trump is in the Republican Party, we learned that he cannot anoint anyone a winner.
 You still need candidates who have the fundamentals,” said Bryan Lanza, a longtime Trump adviser.

 Others were more blunt in their assessment of Tuesday’s known outcomes.